kaemori/paramath/paramath_docs.md

 -   Parameters must start with `$`
 -   Body is a single expression (no `//ret` needed!)

 > **Note:** I mainly added this feature as a joke and a tribute to lisp.
-This literally has no practical use cases whatever, but feel free to use it!
+This has no practical use cases whatever, but feel free to use it!

 ---